francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   assess knowledge gaps and deliver personalized content via 'prompt_engine.py' and an updated 'run.py'.
 - Localized user interaction to Brazilian Portuguese (PT-BR), with prompts, responses, and interface text in 'prompt_engine.py' and 'run.py' updated for a consistent language experience.
+- Implemented a retry mechanism for temporary file deletion in 'video_ingestor.py', reducing the risk of disk space issues by attempting deletion multiple times before logging a warning.
+- Confirmed installation of the spaCy model 'en_core_web_sm', ensuring readiness for enhanced text processing without additional setup.

 ## What's Left to Build

-- Implementation of a robust solution for temporary file deletion warnings during video processing to prevent potential disk space issues over time, possibly through delayed deletion, retry mechanisms, or alternative file management strategies.
 - Assessment of transcription accuracy for the current model 'vosk-model-small-pt-0.3' based on user feedback, with potential exploration of other Vosk models or configurations if accuracy is deemed insufficient.
-- Resolution of the warning about the missing spaCy model 'en_core_web_sm' by updating the Dockerfile or requirements to include it, if deemed necessary for enhanced text processing.
 - Development of the Content Generation Module (Milestone 4) to create dynamic, short-form content in multiple formats (text, video, audio) based on user preferences and indexed resources.
 - Implementation of the User Interface (Milestone 5) for a more intuitive, conversational experience beyond the current